Guide to Micro-Entrepreneur Business in France

 6.1.
 Options

-Where a spouse/civil partner plays a regular part in the running of a business, even though it may be run primarily by their partner they are legally obliged to be registered in the business.
+Where a spouse/civil partner plays a regular part in the running of a business, even though it may be run primarily by their partner they must be assigned a recognised legal status.

 In part this is to ensure the spouse has some form of social protection in the event of the death of their partner, but it is also to control the use of undeclared labour.

-Where the spouse/partner is involved in the running of a micro-entreprise business there are three options:
+Where the spouse/partner is involved in the regular running of a micro-entreprise business there are two options:

 i.
 Separate Registration - As a general rule, it makes no sense for the spouse/partner to also register separately as a micro-entrepreneur, for although each may perform different roles there is only one business entity and sales.